Woodland Dog Bite Lawyer

 - Document all medical expenses associated with the treatment of your injuries.

-- Keep a record of all your accident-related things, including taking pictures of your injuries, conversations with the dog owner, expenses, and paperwork.
+- Keep a record of all your accident-related things, including pictures of your injuries, conversations with the dog owner, expenses, and paperwork.

 - The victim was bitten in a public place.